 *Question: Which of these organic social media platforms deliver the best value for your organization?
 Select up to three.

-When asked the above question B2B marketers, their response made LinkedIn a standalone winner, and that too a win by a margin of 50%.
-Facebook, the largest social media platform, could gain the confidence of just 29% of B2B marketers, which is; surprising, considering FB’s 2 Billion user base, and convincing, as its primary focus of building social connections aka friends.
+When asked the above question, B2B marketers made LinkedIn a standalone winner, and that too a win by a margin of 50%.
+Facebook, the largest social media platform, could gain the confidence of just 29% of marketers worldwide, which is surprising, considering FB’s 2 billion users, and convincing, as its primary focus of building social connections, aka friends.

 change in the use of social media platforms by B2B marketers in a year